eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 ## Context

-This ADR outlines the design of flame graph support in the TSP and the implementation client and sever side.
+This ADR outlines the design of flame graph support in the TSP and the implementation client and server side.
 Flame graphs exist in classic Trace Compass in Eclipse.
 Any call stack analysis provides a flame graph.
 The following image shows the view to be supported in the TSP.

 ![current](0013/flame-graph-0.0.1.png)